tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: vinyl.max_tuple_size

-    Size of the largest allocation unit,
+    The size of the largest allocation unit, for the vinyl storage engine.
-    for the vinyl storage engine.
     It can be increased if it is necessary to store large tuples.

     See also: :ref:`memtx.max_tuple_size <configuration_reference_memtx_max_size>`.